 Las Vegas is famously known as the unofficial wedding capital of the world.
-People from all over the planet flock to Las Vegas due to the ease and quickness of getting a marriage license and eloping.
-Because the process is so easy and satirized in popular culture, many wonder if a Las Vegas wedding is an actual, legally binding marriage contract?
+People from all over the planet flock to Las Vegas due to the ease and quickness of getting a marriage license and getting married.

 A Las Vegas wedding is a valid and legally binding marriage between two people.
 Although Las Vegas weddings can be quick and easy, it is still a legal contract that is valid and binding for both US citizens and foreigners.
 Las Vegas weddings are legally recognized around the world.